 Miranda Rose Hall is a playwright from Baltimore, MD.
-She has read or developed her work with Rattlestick Playwrights Theater, The Playwright's Realm, New York Theater Workshop, Baltimore Center Stage, Woolly Mammoth, NNPN National Showcase of New Plays, the Kennedy Center/NNPN MFA Playwrights Festival, and Orlando Shakespeare Theater.
+She has developed her work with Rattlestick Playwrights Theater, The Playwright's Realm, New York Theater Workshop, Baltimore Center Stage, Woolly Mammoth, NNPN National Showcase of New Plays, the Kennedy Center/NNPN MFA Playwrights Festival, and Orlando Shakespeare Theater.
 She has produced her work with the Yale School of Drama, Yale Cabaret, Yale Summer Cabaret, the DC Fringe Festival, the Sam French Off-Off Broadway Festival (winner), and with Long Acre Lea for the Women's Voices Theater Festival.
 She is currently Resident Playwright and ensemble member with LUBDUB.
 Theatre Company, a New York-based physical theater company, with whom she is collaborating in the Orchard Project Greenhouse.